Is free will possible?

 Until quite recently, philosophers distinguished clearly between two different things that could both be called free will.
 They gave them different names, so that it could always be made clear what was under discussion and what was being asserted.
 The liberty of spontaneity was the freedom to do what you wanted, rather than being compelled to do what you did not want.
 The liberty of indifference was the freedom to do equally both a given thing and its opposite, the liberty (you might say) of a tossed coin, which can come down heads or tails.

 But in modern discourse, this distinction is seldom made.
 When free will is described as being incompatible with a deterministic universe, it is usually pretty clear that it is the liberty of indifference that these philosophers and scientists are talking about, whether they are aware of this or not.
-On the other hand, ordinary people are not greatly interested in the liberty of indifference.
-What passionately interests them is the liberty of spontaneity.
-Ask anyone who has just performed an action (especially one they care about) whether they could have done the opposite of what they decided to do, and the answer will usually be, “But I didn’t want to do the opposite!
-I wanted to do what I did.”
+By contrast, what passionately interests ordinary people is the liberty of spontaneity.
+Ask anyone who has just performed an action (especially one they care about) whether it could have been possible for them to do the opposite, and the answer will usually be, “But why would I have wanted to do that?”
+The liberty of spontaneity is what people cherish and what some people in the past were willing to die for.
+Political liberty is the liberty of spontaneity.
+No one except a philosopher really cares much about the liberty of indifference.

 Because philosophers and theoretical scientists give so much weight to the liberty of indifference, they are often willing to invoke all manner of weird forces to preserve it.
 So, for instance, Roger Penrose has suggested that atomic-scale events in microtubules inside neurons can introduce quantum indeterminacy into neuronal function and therefore into our decision making.
 But in fact all cells contain these microtubules, which is difficult to explain if their main function is to help neurons in the brain to evade determinacy.

 Of course the borderline is fuzzy.
 If you hold a gun to my head and order me to do something, it could be argued that I was still free because I could have said, “All right, go ahead and shoot me, but I’m not doing that!”.
-In practice, though, most people would classify my obedience as enforced.
+In practice, though, most people would classify my obedience under those conditions as enforced.

 There are judicial consequences to this kind of uncertainty.
 I can remember, during the “troubles” in Northern Ireland, a case where the IRA forced a member of the public to cooperate with them by threatening his wife.
 He was charged along with them on the grounds that he was not acting at gunpoint himself and therefore could have refused their demand.
 Instead he chose to place the safety of his wife above the safety of the public.
 Most people thought at the time that this was not much of a choice and that the judgement against him was unreasonable.